markosopcic-home-assistant/homeassistant-midea-air-appliances-lan/README.md

+> [!WARNING]
+> This is archived because the fix was merged into the original repository.

 This custom component for Home Assistant adds support for Midea air conditioner and dehumidifier appliances via the local area network.

 # homeassistant-midea-air-appliances-lan